pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 ---

-## 5.2: Open the 'Build' tab
+## 5.2: Verify that your agent and tool were imported

-Navigate to the **Build** tab.
+In watsonx Orchestrate , navigate to the **Build** tab.

 <img width="3704" height="1833" alt="image" src="https://github.com/user-attachments/assets/05811452-1acd-4d9b-971b-26ac553d1669" />

-Verify that both the agent and tool are available.
+Click on "All agents".

 <img width="3570" height="1970" alt="image" src="https://github.com/user-attachments/assets/2e48ef18-b6c9-4a6c-bb4f-a30422918a4d" />

+Click on "All tools".

 <img width="3573" height="1972" alt="image" src="https://github.com/user-attachments/assets/6a316333-6dd4-4209-96be-5c0eb6124886" />

 ---

-## 5.3: Open and test the agent
+## 5.3: Open and test your agent

-Open the agent, inspect its configuration, and test it directly from the UI.
+Open your agent, inspect its configuration, and test it directly from watsonx Orchestrate.

 **Prompt for the agent:**